Revisiting a classic on National Album Day: ’Endtroducing…..’ is now more than 20 years old, but it’s as good as ever

 3. Even if you disregard points 1 and 2, the album is an incredible journey through practically every emotion and a huge variety of song styles.
 The sheer, otherworldly beauty of Building Steam With a Grain of Salt; the funky fun of The Number Song, the off-kilter 7-beat elegance of Changeling, the dark and light jazz respectively of the two What Does Your Soul Look Like tracks, the brooding menace of Stem/Long Stem with its heartbreakingly beautiful outro, the blasting beats of Mutual Slump, the simple and yet clever hip hop-meets-gospel brilliance of Organ Donor, the smokey, late-night beauty of Midnight in a Perfect World and the jittering drum and bass of Napalm Brain/Scatter Brain.

-It was an album that has inspired many others, been oft-imitated, and spawned a whole cut 'n' paste generation yet, 20 years on, it has never been surpassed.
+It was an album that has inspired many others, been oft-imitated, and spawned a whole cut ‘n’ paste generation yet, more than 20 years on, it has never been surpassed.

 Truly cinematic, the record weaves its way through all these styles and emotions, with occasional spoken samples filtering in and out of consciousness: tales of checkers, parking tickets, rollerskating and, of course, on Building Steam With a Grain Of Salt, the narrated outro which sums up the premise of the entire record, and Shadow as an artist, quite beautifully: